dan-bart/PythonAutoTrader/README.md

 # PythonAutoTrader
-Automatic Stock Trader using predefined Supports and Price Targets, running on PostgreSQL, visualized with Flask.
+Automatic Stock trading simulation using predefined Supports and Price Targets, running on PostgreSQL, visualized with Flask.
 I used this project to get familiar with SQL, Flask (alternative to Django) and CSS/HTML.
 Using a simulated portfolio (not connected to any real broker)

 ## Contents:

 - **ideas.txt**
-    - Text file containing price targets, supports and stop-out for selected stocks.
+    - Text file containing price targets, supports and stop-outs for selected stocks.
 Parsed with **trader.py**

 -  **trader.py**
     - Checks hourly stock closes after each hour of trading, and sells/buys, if the price appears near predefined supports/price targets.